geniussoftwarecore/AllajnahEnhancedverion2/replit.md

 ## Recent Changes
 **October 31, 2025** - Navigation Enhancement
--   **Navigation Buttons**: Added Back and Home navigation buttons to improve user experience
+-   **Navigation Buttons**: Added Back and Home navigation buttons to ALL pages for improved user experience
     -   Created NavigationButtons component with browser history integration
-    -   Back button allows users to return to previous pages
+    -   Back button allows users to return to previous pages using browser history
     -   Home button provides quick access to role-specific dashboard
+    -   Integrated into standalone pages (Login, Register, Setup) with fixed positioning
-    -   Integrated into both MobileTopBar (mobile/tablet) and Header (desktop)
+    -   Integrated into MobileTopBar (mobile/tablet) and Header (desktop) for dashboard and admin pages
+    -   Added Header component to all 5 admin pages (Analytics, AuditLog, PaymentsReview, Settings, UsersManagement)
     -   RTL-aware design using ArrowRight icon for "back" action
     -   Smart visibility: Home button only shows when not already on home page
+    -   Navigation buttons visible and functional across the entire application

 **October 31, 2025** - Mobile-First Responsive Design Implementation
 -   **Design System Overhaul**: Comprehensive mobile-first design system with custom Tailwind configuration including: